New iPhone, 4G technology may mean Apple, China Mobile tie-up closer

 FALLING APPLE

-The smaller China Unicom (0762.HK), which signed up with Apple in 2009, has seen annual net profits slide, largely due to the high cost of subsidising iPhone sales - but more recently its growth has outstripped its rivals as it trims subsidies this year having already established its high-end user base.
-January-June net profit jumped 55 percent to 5.3 billion yuan.

-Third-ranked China Telecom Corp Ltd (0728.HK) entered a deal with Apple last year and, like Unicom, has seen net profit fall in recent quarters due to rising handset subsidies, though it expects profitability to improve in the long term.
-China Unicom and Telecom do not detail handset subsidies for iPhones.

-Later on Thursday, China Mobile is expected to say its April-June net profit slipped to 34.1 billion yuan, according to a Reuters poll of eight analysts, from 34.4 billion yuan a year ago.
+Later on Thursday, China Mobile is expected to say its April-June net profit slipped to 34.1 billion yuan ($5.5 billion), according to a Reuters poll of eight analysts, from 34.4 billion yuan a year ago.

-"Unicom has the fastest earnings momentum," said Vincent Lam, managing director of VL Asset Management Ltd, who invested in China Unicom, but not China Mobile.
-"It will depend on how iPhones fare in China from now on.
-My feeling is the iPhone may be losing popularity to some Android (GOOG.O) phones, so even if China Mobile gets an Apple deal, we will have to see how positive the impact is."

 China's smartphone shipments are forecast to increase to more than 460 million by 2017, worth nearly $120 billion, from an expected 330 million, worth $80 billion, this year, according to research firm IDC.